-The extended May 17th tax return deadline has come and gone.
 According to CNBC, the average Federal tax refund in 2021 was $2873.
-The IRS was behind issuing refunds early this year due to processing stimulus payments in Spring 2021.
-Hopefully, by now, the IRS has caught up, and you have received your tax refund.
-So, what are you going to do with your windfall?
-Here are ten smart ways to spend your tax refund.
+Once you have filed your income tax return and received your tax refund, what are you going to do with your windfall?
+Here are 10 smart ways to spend your tax refund.

 - No monthly fees